1983 Indianapolis 500: Time trials

 Pole day time trials was scheduled for Saturday May 14.
 Rain, however, kept cars off the track nearly all day.
 At 4:15 p.m., the track finally opened for practice, but it was brief and interrupted by several yellow lights.
 Officials closed the track at 5:49 p.m., without a single car making a qualifying attempt.
 On Sunday May 15, rain washed out the entire day.
 It was the first time since 1978 that not a single car qualified on the first weekend.
 Pole day time trials was moved to the second weekend, with the USAC rule stating once the cars made one rotation around the qualifying draw, "pole qualifying" ends and third day qualifying begins.

 Three-time winner Johnny Rutherford was sidelined after two major crashes.
 On May 8, he crashed in turn one, suffering minor injuries.
 On May 18, he suffered a more serious crash in turn 3.
 He broke his left foot and left ankle, and was forced to sit out the 1983 race.

+With new ground effect rules in place, speeds were slightly down during practice compared to 1982.
+Since the first weekend of qualifying was rained out, drivers essentially had two weeks of practice befor the run for the pole.
+Danny Ongais set the fastest practice lap on Friday May 20 at 205.996 mph.
+Don Whittington, Rick Mears, and Mike Mosley all registered laps over 205 mph.
+Tom Sneva was close behind at 203.896 mph, and rookie Teo Fabi had turned a lap of 202.481 mph.